 Megan McCrae – 15 years of experience.

 Megan is a Registered Nurse who first fell in love with laser working as a Tattoo laser therapist.
-She has progressed to become an expert in skin rejuvenation, especially Asian skin rejuvenation using the picosure laser & laser tattoo removal.
+She has progressed to become an expert in skin rejuvenation, especially Asian skin rejuvenation using the picosure laser & pigmentation removal & skin rejuvenation.
 Megan has developed a niche for skin rejuvenation with open licences across all laser types.
 She has worked continuously as a laser tattoo therapist for 15 years.
 As well as a trainer for all kinds of lasers across Brisbane.

 Laser Tattoo Removal Process.